p3palazzo/comparative-histories/chapter.md

 Josef Durm [@durm:1905baukunst; -@durm:1910baukunst], *Bauforschung*
 provided solid evidence as opposed to the questionable interpretations of stylistic analysis [@azkarate:2020archaeology, 526].
-Building archaeology therefore arose, in a sense, out of a critical view of history and a rejection of comparative studies.
-Nevertheless, it is still a form of architectural scholarship above all, and continues to be taught in German-speaking countries as part of a professional curriculum in architecture [@neumann:2002teaching, 374-5].
+Building archaeology arose out of a critical view of history and a rejection of comparative studies.
+Nevertheless, it is still a form of primarily architectural scholarship, and continues to be taught in German-speaking countries as part of a professional curriculum in architecture [@neumann:2002teaching, 374-5].

-Of course, many of the early results of classical *Bauforschung* went on to be refuted, most notably Durm's reconstruction of the primitive wooden Doric entablature after Charles Chipiez.[^1] Since the 1950s, however, stratigraphy has contributed a great deal to the current methodological makeup of building archaeology and to the near complete abandonment of stylistic analysis as a means of dating buildings [@azkarate:2020archaeology, 521].
-Nevertheless, with respect to the textual tradition of critical history, building archaeology was long an outlier, perhaps distrusted on account of its claim of direct access to physical evidence of the past [@perotti:2001archeologia, 379].
+Since the 1950s, stratigraphy has contributed a great deal to the current methodological makeup of building archaeology and to the near complete abandonment of stylistic analysis as a means of dating buildings [@azkarate:2020archaeology, 521].

-[^1]: @durm:1910baukunst; @chipiez:1876histoire.
-For a convincing and
-    currently accepted archaeology of the development of the Doric order, see @barletta:2009origins.

-Architectural history still needs to come to terms more fully with the disciplinary character of building archaeology.
+Architectural history still needs to come to terms more fully with the disciplinary character of building archaeology [@perotti:2001archeologia, 379].
 The field of construction history, for one, has welcomed disciplinary studies as specific as the structural calculation of traditional components [@dacunto:2019vector-based167].
 Textual criticism, on the other hand, still allows the historian the comfortable position of working with a